TaroDumpling/Portfolio-Project/Healthcare Insurance Consumer Marketing/README.md

 # Actionable Insights
 - Discovered the 2 most correlated consumer features in respect to the company's revenue are smoking status with 79% correlation and age with 30% correlation.
 - Concluded smoker group generated 280% higher revenue than non-smoker group and middle age group generated 62% higher revenue than adult age group.
 The company should shift its marketing focus toward middle-aged smoker to maximize revenue.
+One possible explanation for this data is that customers who are smokers and those who are middle-aged may be more susceptible to health problems, which could result in higher healthcare costs

 # Procedure for this project
 1. Cleaned the data using Python.
 Although the data is already cleaned, but I still show how to code if I need to clean this data.